APLConfiguration

 let app = XCUIApplication()

-app.launchArguments = c.automationLaunchArguments() // convert to launch argument
+app.launchArguments = c.automationLaunchArguments() // Convert apply operation to launch arguments.

 }